yucigou/codegoodworks/enrolment.md

 <p>Vue.js is a JavaScript framework for building frontend web applications.</p>
 <p>Vue.js is arguably the best and mostly developer friendly framework in the industry, even better than ReactJS and AngularJS.</p>
-<p>We will learn the fundamentals of the Vue.js framework, and this <em>onsite</em> course will get you started using Vue.js to create your own ractive web applications, both multi-pages and single-page applications.</p>
+<p>We will learn the fundamentals of the Vue.js framework, and this <em>onsite</em> course will get you started using Vue.js to create your own reactive web applications, both multi-pages and single-page applications.</p>

 <ul class="course-info">
 <li>Time: 2 - 5 pm (3 hours)